curiousdilip/website2023/README.md

 6. react-helmet: A library used to manage the title of each page.

+## Key Concepts and Technologies

+### React

+- **React Components**: The website is built using React components to create a modular and reusable structure for each page and component.
+React's component-based architecture allows for efficient development and maintenance.

+### Next.js

+- **Server-Side Rendering (SSR)**: Next.js is used to enable server-side rendering for improved performance and SEO.
+This ensures that pages load quickly and can be indexed by search engines.
+- **Routing**: Next.js provides client-side routing, allowing for seamless navigation between pages without requiring full page reloads.
+- **Dynamic Imports**: Dynamic imports are used to efficiently load components and data on demand, improving initial page load times.

+### Styling

+- **CSS**: Styles are applied using CSS, with a global stylesheet (`global.css`) defining common styling across the entire website.
+Component-specific styles are applied as needed.

+### Data Management

+- **Data Files**: Data files in the `data/` directory are used to populate content on various pages.
+This modular approach simplifies data management and updates.

+### SEO (Search Engine Optimization)

+- **`react-helmet`**: The `react-helmet` library is employed to manage the title of each page, which contributes to improved SEO by providing accurate and descriptive titles for search engines.

+### Contact Form

+- **Form Submission**: A contact form on the Contact page allows visitors to submit their inquiries.
+Form data is sent to a Google Apps Script URL using the POST method, enabling easy contact.
+- **Asynchronous Request**: The form submission is handled asynchronously, enhancing user experience and preventing full page reloads.

+### Styling and Design

+- **Global Styling**: A global stylesheet is used to maintain consistent styling across the entire website.
+Page-specific styles are applied as necessary.

+- **Responsive Design**: The website is designed to be responsive, ensuring it displays optimally on various screen sizes and devices.

+### Structured Data

+- **Structured Data Markup**: Structured data is embedded in the website to improve search engine visibility and enhance the display of rich results, such as site links and featured snippets.

 ## Content and Functionality

 **Home Page**: The home page provides a warm welcome to visitors and introduces Dilip's role as a web developer.
 It features a navigation menu for easy access to other sections of the website.